eugeneoei/mongodb-mongoose/README.md

 }
 ```

 Therefore we need to handle manually.
-But of course, as Zhiquan mentioned during in one of his lessons, returning an error saying that document does not exist can potentially be a security vulnerability.
+But of course, as Zhiquan mentioned during one of his lessons, returning an error indicating that document does not exist can potentially be a security vulnerability.
 In this case, I decide to handle it regardless for learning purposes.

 **Method 2** using
 [findOneAndDelete](https://mongoosejs.com/docs/api.html#model_Model.findOneAndDelete).